taijusanagi/zkSBT/README.md

 ![architecture-zkp](./docs/architecture-zkp.png)

 - Our ZKP implementation is an extended version of [this repo](https://github.com/enricobottazzi/ZK-SBT) which leverages Iden3.
-- Only hash data is stored on-chain, and use ZKP for the verification
+- Only signature hash is stored on-chain, and use ZKP for the verification

 ## Inspiration